 There is the Victory over Iran palace, commemorating the 1980-1988 war he started that ended in stalemate and half a million dead.
 And the Victory over America palace commemorating the 1991 Gulf War in which a U.S.-led coalition drove Saddam's invading forces out of Kuwait.

-"Any war that Saddam survived was a victory," said Col. Les Melnyk, the current U.S. military historian in Iraq.
+"Any war that Saddam survived was a victory," said Col. Les Melnyk, the former U.S. military historian in Iraq.

 Now the Iraqi government must figure out what to do with all this square footage.